thiagolermen/evoke-app/README.md

 Evoke is a simple social media MERN application that allows users to post interesting memories and events.
 The development of this application was the motivation for my studies of full stack tools, such as, React, Redux, Node, Express and MongoDB.

 ## Setup and run
-To setup and run this application you may have installed Node.js and its package maneger npm.
+To setup and run this application you may have installed Node.js and its package manager npm.

 ```npm i && npm start```